UK court sends BSkyB's pay-TV terms back for review

-LONDON (Reuters) - Britain’s Court of Appeal on Monday ruled that a lower court should look again at how pay-TV group BSkyB sells its sports channels to rivals, in the latest twist in a near four-year battle.
+LONDON, Feb 17 (Reuters) - Britain’s Court of Appeal on Monday ruled that a lower court should look again at how pay-TV group BSkyB wholesales its sports content to rivals, in the latest twist in a near four-year battle.

 Market regulator Ofcom ruled in March 2010 that Rupert Murdoch’s BSkyB should make its two main sports channels available to rivals such as Virgin Media and BT at a lower price.

-On Monday, the Court of Appeal said it could not uphold the earlier CAT ruling because it had failed to take into consideration whether the prices charged by Sky gave rise to “competition concerns” for its rivals.
+In its ruling on Monday, the Court of Appeal said it could not uphold the earlier ruling because it had failed to take into consideration whether the prices charged by Sky gave rise to “competition concerns” for its rivals.

 “The only way in which this error can satisfactorily be dealt with is for the order of the CAT of 6 March 2013 to be set aside and for the matter to be remitted to the CAT for further consideration, findings and conclusions,” the court said.

-“Sky continues to believe that Ofcom’s 2010 decision is flawed and that the (wholesale) obligation ought properly to be removed, and will continue to pursue all available options to achieve this aim,” it said.
+“Sky continues to believe that Ofcom’s 2010 decision is flawed and that the (wholesale) obligation ought properly to be removed, and will continue to pursue all available options to achieve this aim,” it said in a statement.

 Shares in BSkyB were up 1 percent at 899.50 pence by 1450 GMT, when the FTSE 100 index was up 1.2 percent.